small-tech/nodekit/README.md

 Once NodeKit is running as a service, it will automatically restart should your app or server crash.

 NodeKit will also periodically check for updates to itself.

+## Other prerequisites (common to setting up any server) and how to avoid them

 Setting up any production machine involves the following non-trivial prerequisites: